chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 Submit pull request
 ~~~~~~~~~~~~~~~~~~~

-See `How to open a PR`_ for the sequence of steps necessary.
+See :ref:`How to open a PR` for the sequence of steps necessary.

 Contributors should be reasonably confident in the testing done on their code
 before asking for a final review.
 Should additional testing resources be